Magical girl: Merchandise

-Magical girl series aimed at young girls were often marketed with a merchandise line, with Kumiko Saito discussing that magical girl anime is best understood as "twenty-five-minute advertisements for toy merchandise", highlighting the high production costs and the involvement of Bandai in Sailor Moon and Pretty Cure.
+Magical girl series aimed at young girls were often marketed with a merchandise line, with Kumiko Saito saying that magical girl anime is best understood as "twenty-five-minute advertisements for toy merchandise", highlighting the high production costs and the involvement of Bandai in Sailor Moon and Pretty Cure.
 Reiko Yamashita also mentioned Ojamajo Doremi as an example of a series with mass toy production.
 Pretty Cure has become Japan's fifth highest grossing franchise as of 2010 in part due to its high merchandise sales.
 For the Girls × Heroine series, Shogakukan project manager Reiko Sasaki stated that she had to create scenarios on how to integrate the toys into the show.
-Himitsu no Akko-chan was the earliest example of having a merchandise line and was a "huge hit."
-Toys from the 1980s were commonly in bright colors and were mostly compact cases or sticks, with the character's face sometimes printed on it.
+Himitsu no Akko-chan was the earliest example of having a merchandise line and was a "huge hit".
+Toys from the 1980s were commonly in bright colors and were mostly compact cases or sticks, with the character's face sometimes printed on them.
 From 1990 to 1994, toy sets began including pendants as part of transformation items, along with feminine motifs, such as hearts and stars; most of the toys were pink at the time.
 From 1995 to 1999, the toys became more colorful.